There must be better ebook pricing ideas.

-Kindle KDP (Kindle Direct Publishing) has too many ebook pricing rules, regulations, restrictions, limits and penalties
+Kindle KDP (Kindle Direct Publishing) has too many ebook pricing rules, regulations, restrictions, limits, and penalties.

-Why can’t an ebook be priced at free on KDP?
-Why does an ebook priced at $1.99 only earn 35% royalty?
+How come the 70% royalty only applies to ebooks with retail pricing of $2.99 or more?
 Why can’t an ebook be in KDP Select but not in Kindle Unlimited?
 Why does an ebook earn only half royalties in some countries?

-Such are some of the problems with ebook pricing on Amazon KDP and KDP Select.
+These are some of the problems with ebook pricing on Amazon KDP and KDP Select.

-Wouldn’t it be nice if ebook royalties were paid per sale, and not from a monthly community pot decided by an ebook retailer?
+Wouldn’t it be great if ebook royalties were paid per sale?
+And not from a monthly community pot decided by an ebook retailer?

 So much so that KDP Select exclusivity is now almost mandatory to get any sales on Kindle.

 Because of this, I am denied access to many Amazon and KDP features and services.
-It took me years to get paid by EFT, and I still cannot enter Kindle Scout.
+It took me years to get paid by EFT, and I still cannot even get access to Kindle Unlimited.

-On top of all that, the concentration of Amazon’s ebook market share is mainly in two markets; The US and the UK, so what about the world’s other billion or so readers?
+On top of all that, the concentration of Amazon’s ebook market share is mainly in two markets.
+The US and the UK– so what about the world’s other billion or so readers?

 There has to be a better alternative.

-Breaking free of the Amazon restrictions
+Breaking free of the Amazon KDP restrictions

-The first was to take control my ebook pricing and earn a fixed royalty at whatever the cover price.
-As I chose Draft2Digital (D2D), I earn 60% on any sale value.
-A pricing bonus with Draft2Digital is that I can change or discount territorial prices individually.
-Even to the point of making an ebook free in only certain countries.
+One of the great ebook pricing ideas with Draft2Digital is that I can change or discount territorial prices individually.
+Even to the point of making an ebook a free book offer but only in certain countries.

-But I left two ebooks in Select, which are only compilations, so I can keep my finger on the KDP Select pulse so to speak.
+But I left two ebooks in Select, which are only compilations.
+So I could keep my finger on the KDP Select pulse, so to speak.

 I have also obviously left all my other ebooks available on Kindle KDP, but it is now just another retailer.

 If I want to offer an ebook for free for two weeks, I can now.
-If I want to have a title perma-free, I can do it now.
+When I want to have a title perma-free, I can do it now.

-I can make my own decisions as to when, where, how and how long I conduct my ebook promotions.
+I can make my own decisions as to when, where, how, and how long I conduct my ebook promotions.

 The result of ignoring Amazon?

 It’s early days, as it took me some time to extricate my titles from KDP Select.

 Mostly on Apple, but a couple from Tolino, a German retailer, which really pleased me.

 I am not a bestselling author by any means.
-For me, self-publishing has always been something I have done because I enjoy it.
+For me, self-publishing has always been something I do because I enjoy it.

 For those considering open publishing and escaping the regulations of Amazon, it is a viable alternative.

-So, Amazon who?
+So, Amazon, who?